Dashron/Roads/README.md

 #### SimpleRouter.addRoute(*string* method, *string* path, *function* fn)

+This assigns a function to an HTTP Method and Path combination.
+When roads middleware uses the Simple Router, incoming requests will execute the appropriate function for the incoming method and path.

-Templating is simple.
-Each URI is considered to be a series of "path parts" separated by slashes.
+When assigning a function, you can use a simple templating language in your path.
+In these templates each URI is considered to be a series of "path parts" separated by slashes.
  - If a path part starts with a #, it is assumed to be a numeric variable.
 Non-numbers will not match this route
  - If a path part starts with a $, it is considered to be an alphanumeric variabe.
 All non-slash values will match this route.